rossetti/KSLBook/docs/04-Chapter4.md

 ```

 The main method associated with the `SchedulingEventExamples` class
 indicates how to create and run a simulation model.
-The first line of the main method creates an instance of a `Model`.
-The next line makes an instance of
+The first line of the main method creates an instance of a `Model.` The next line makes an instance of
 `SchedulingEventExamples` and attaches it to the simulation model.
 The
 property called, `s.model` returns an instance of the `Model` class that is
 associated with the instance of the simulation.
 The next line sets up the